melaniesgonzalez/jekyll-now/_posts/2019-2-9-About-Me.md

 ---
 layout: post
-title: You're up and running!
+title: Welcome!
+About Me
 ---

-Some information about you!

-A place to include any other types of information that you'd like to include about yourself.

-EDUCATION
+# Education

-University of Texas at Austin
+* University of Texas at Austin
-Ph.D. in Developmental Psychology, (expected) 2020
+  * Ph.D. in Developmental Psychology, (expected) 2020
-Portfolio in Advanced Statistical Modeling, (expected) 2020 M.A. in Developmental Psychology, (expected) 2019 Cornell University
+    * Portfolio in Advanced Statistical Modeling, (expected) 2020
+  * M.A. in Developmental Psychology, (expected) 2019
+* Cornell University
-M.A. in Human Development, 2015
+  * M.A. in Human Development, 2015
-B.S. in Human Development, 2014
+  * B.S. in Human Development, 2014

-# Features

 ## Customizable theme
 The theme can be customized just by changing few variables in **_config.yml** file.